Orange CEO says EU authorities are open to pan-European telecoms mergers

-PARIS (Reuters) - The European Union’s top antitrust policymaker, Margrethe Vestager, is open to the idea of pan-European mergers in the telecoms market, Orange’s (ORAN.PA) boss Stéphane Richard said on Wednesday.
+PARIS, Dec 4 (Reuters) - The European Union’s top antitrust policymaker, Margrethe Vestager, is open to the idea of pan-European mergers in the telecoms market, Orange’s boss Stéphane Richard said on Wednesday.

 “We should not expect any major inflexion in the EU commission’s approach toward in-market consolidation,” Richard told analysts in Paris.

-“But at the same time, she told us very clearly that she was very strongly in favor of network sharing and network consolidation, which is a form of consolidation.”
+“But at the same time, she told us very clearly that she was very strongly in favour of network sharing and network consolidation, which is a form of consolidation.”

 He added: “The second point is that she told us that everything that is pan-European will be strongly supported by the EU Commission.”

-Richard reiterated there were no talks of any kind going on with Deutsche Telekom over a potential merger, following renewed market rumors for such a deal.
+Richard reiterated there were no talks of any kind going on with Deutsche Telekom over a potential merger, following renewed market rumours for such a deal.
+(Reporting by Mathieu Rosemain; Editing by Sudip Kar-Gupta )